branthale/blueteam/README.md

 # blueteam
-Blue Teams tools and tactics
+Blue Teams tools and tactics from the Purple Team

 This repo is to share ideas, tools, and tactics for cyber blue teams.